hpcuantwerpen/UAntwerpen-easyconfigs/g/GROMACS/README.md

 We use a Bundle setup to generate multiple executables with and without MPI and in single or double precision.

+### Installation hints

+* Search for "Test project" to locate the tests in the EasyBuild log file.

 ### GROMACS 2018.2, Intel 2018b toolchain

 * GROMACS recognizes the Intel compilers and choses options that it deems appropriate.